HolyBlackCat/cpp-tutorials/language/02_basic/11_arrays.md

 ```cpp
 int arr[] = {10, 20, 30};
 ```
 This is exactly the same as the above.
+(The compiler determines the size from the number of initializers.)

 But if you do specify the size and provide **more** initializers (elements) than the size, this is a compilation error.